Local SEO: Strategies That Actually Work — The Unscripted SEO Podcast Guide

 Chris Turnbull — Founder, Catalyst Marketing

 Chris’s observation — that local SEO has changed less than everyone predicted — is both reassuring and instructive.
 While national and e-commerce SEO has undergone dramatic upheaval, the fundamentals of local search have held.
-His analysis of what’s actually working in regional markets right now, and why the businesses that built their local presence on solid foundations are still winning, is a counterweight to the constant disruption narrative.
+His analysis of what’s actually working in regional markets right now is a counterweight to the constant disruption narrative.

 Read the full episode →